 More: a GitHub repository of the source code with examples of several applications.

 Why: Aneuploidy is a common feature of cancer cells and - in many cases - correlate with adaptive stress response in other organisms.
 However, there is a debate whether aneuploidy is adaptive or nefarious for the cells.
 In the later case, it could be exploited to kill aneuploid cancer cells more efficiently and create drugs for cancer that would promote aneuploidy.
 However, that would require the understanding of mechanisms by which aneuploidy stresses out the cells of the organism

 What: My colleagues were able to demonstrate that aneuploidy-induced stress correlates with osmotic shock response in baker's yeast, and further demonstrate that aneuploid cells were in fact in a hyper-osmotic state.
 However, it was not clear why.
-My contribution, was to use fundational thermodynamics to demonstrate that such an over-pressure was expected in case of any aneuploidy - through transcriptional imbalance and protein functionning mainly through complexes, and provide simulations that quantitatively reproduced the experimental results.
+My contribution, was to use foundational thermodynamics to demonstrate that such an over-pressure was expected in case of any aneuploidy - through transcriptional imbalance and protein functioning mainly through complexes, and provide simulations that quantitatively reproduced the experimental results.

-Why: My colleagues have experimentally observed that the size of the actomyosing ring that is required for the budding yeast division scaled in contraction speed with the size of that ring - itself correlated with the size of the mother cell. the size of the cell, which was not easy to explain with then dominant hypothesis of subunits assembly.
-Which was even less clear, is how the ring count contract upon removal of contractile motors - myosine.
+Why: My colleagues have experimentally observed that the size of the actomyosin ring that is required for the budding yeast division scaled in contraction speed with the size of that ring - itself correlated with the size of the mother cell. the size of the cell, which was not easy to explain with then dominant hypothesis of subunits assembly.
+Which was even less clear, is how the ring count contract upon removal of contractile motors - myosin.